EXPLAINER-How climate change is fueling hurricanes | Science-Environment

 EXPLAINER-How climate change is fueling hurricanes

-After a quiet start to the season, Hurricane Fiona slammed into Puerto Rico and then battered the Dominican Republic, leaving more than 1 million people without running water or power.
+Both Florida and Cuba are preparing for Hurricane Ian to bring devastating winds and storm surges to their coasts this week.

+The storm is expected to make landfall in Cuba on Monday and then lash Florida with storm surges and downpours.
+Ian follows Hurricane Fiona, a powerful Category 4 storm that carved a path of destruction last week through Puerto Rico, leaving most of the U.S. territory without power and potable water.
+Fiona then barreled through the Turks and Caicos Islands, skirted Bermuda and slammed into Canada's Atlantic coast, where critical infrastructure might take months to repair.

-While scientists haven't yet determined whether climate change influenced Fiona's strength or behavior, there's strong evidence that these devastating storms are getting worse.
+While scientists haven't yet determined whether climate change influenced Fiona or Ian, there's strong evidence that these devastating storms are getting worse.
 Here's why.

 IS CLIMATE CHANGE AFFECTING HURRICANES?
 Yes, climate change is making hurricanes wetter, windier and altogether more intense.
 There is also evidence that it is causing storms to travel more slowly, meaning they can dump more water in one place.